FrameMaker Digital Publishing Course ($600)

-That's why I've taken my absolute best FrameMaker digital publishing knowledge and content and turned it into an online course, complete with two hours per week of live, interactive online meetings, access to deep content in my learning management system, and weekly assignments to help you assess your existing FrameMaker publishing workflow and come up with something that you'll truly enjoy using.
+I’ve taken my absolute best FrameMaker digital publishing knowledge and content and turned it into an online course, with access to deep content in my learning management system, and weekly assignments to help you assess your existing FrameMaker publishing workflow and come up with something that you’ll truly enjoy using.

-Students should have taken the FrameMaker Creating and Editing Content course, or have equivalent experience.
+Students should have taken the FrameMaker Advanced Authoring course, or have equivalent experience.

 Here is what we cover in this workshop: